cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * `@phase-conduit`
 * `@phase-conveyor`

-The following block types can be connected to several blocks (the exact amount depends on the block type):
+The following block types can be connected to several blocks (number of available connections depends on the block type):

 * `@power-node`
 * `@power-node-large`